pagopa/technology-radar/radar/methods-and-patterns/clean-architecture.md

 ### Reference of usage in our organization

-The **Hexagonal Architecture** is currently being trialed in the development of users SSO for the IO mobile app [FIMS](https://github.com/pagopa/io-fims) and [Firma con IO](https://github.com/pagopa/io-sign).
+The **Clean Architecture** is currently being trialed in the development of users SSO for the IO mobile app [FIMS](https://github.com/pagopa/io-fims) and [Firma con IO](https://github.com/pagopa/io-sign).